davidesner/connection-docs/tutorial/branches/project-diff.md

 permalink: /tutorial/branches/project-diff/
 ---

+In the previous parts you tested how [files](/tutorial/branches/files-in-branch/) and [tables](/tutorial/branches/tables-in-branch/) behave in branches.
+Now it's time to complete the branch lifecycle and merge the development branch back to production.

 ### Show Project Diff
 First, you want to check what are the things that you changed against the production.
 Go to the dashboard and click the button **Show Project Diff** on the right.
 There you can see the things you’ve changed.